 An educational trip or visit has enormous potential for enriching the school curriculum and, in some cases it is an essential requirement of examination courses.
 Such enterprises, though demanding, can be enjoyable experiences for both students and staff.
 Thousands of school trips and visits take place every year, the vast majority safely and without incident.
 However, we are all aware that very occasionally things can and do go wrong.
-It is, therefore, very important that all trips and visits take all reasonable steps to ensure that risks are minimised.
+It is, therefore, very important that all trips and visits are properly planned and organised and that all staff involved with school trips and visits take all reasonable steps to ensure that risks are minimised.

-This policy has been written with regard to the All Wales Guidance 2010, Educational Visits -A safety guide for learning outside the classroom and the Health and Safety Executive 'School trips and outdoor learning activities', June 2011, and the Department for Education 'Advice on Legal Duties and Powers For Local Authorities, Head Teachers, Staff and Governing Bodies.'
+This policy has been written with regard to the All Wales Guidance 2010, Educational Visits - A safety guide for learning outside the classroom and the Health and Safety Executive 'School trips and outdoor learning activities', June 2011, and the Department for Education 'Advice on Legal Duties and Powers For Local Authorities, Head Teachers, Staff and Governing Bodies.'
 Essentially these documents summarise the existing health and safety law relevant to schools and how it affects governing bodies, head teachers and other staff.
 St John's College adheres to the recommendations set out be The Outdoor Education Advisers Panel National Guidance, (OEAPNG), and has appointed a Head of Outdoor Education, (from April 2018) https://oeapng.info.
 A qualified school EVC oversees all school visits and all new teachers receive induction to ensure school procedure and National guidance is followed.